Online Patient Triage in Dermatology: Technology and Benefits

 These assessments can be carried out synchronously via live video or providers can use an asynchronous platform, where they receive pre-recorded patient-reported information such as high-resolution photos or responses to a clinical questionnaire.

 An asynchronous virtual triage platform is designed to receive the patients’ requests and based on the information obtained from patients, prioritize (triage) them based on their chief complaint, symptoms, and condition.
-This speeds up the process of identifying the patients who need urgent care earlier, reducing the waiting time and treatment time, and delivering improved patient journeys.
+This speeds up the process of identifying the patients who need urgent care earlier, reducing the waiting time and treatment time, and delivering an improved patient experience.
+Read Megan Fry’s story to learn more.

-Benefits of Using Virtual Patient Triage in Dermatology?
+Benefits of Using Virtual Patient Triage Software in Dermatology?

 Research shows that patient triage can improve patient flow across diverse healthcare settings and improve patient care quality through reduced waiting time, shorter waiting lists, and reduced length of stay.2